BenedictusAryo/k0s-cluster-bootstrap/docs/CLOUDFLARE_TUNNEL_GITOPS_SETUP.md

 **How it works:**

 1. **Cloudflare Tunnel**: Receives all `*.benedict-aryo.com` traffic, sends it to the Cilium `cloudflare-gateway`
-2. **Gateway API**: Evaluates HTTPRoutes from Git—either routes directly to the service (infra apps) or forwards to Kourier for Knative hostnames
+2. **Gateway API**: Evaluates HTTPRoutes from Git—either routes directly to the service (infra apps) or forwards to Istio for Knative hostnames
-3. **Kourier + Knative**: Handle per-revision traffic splitting for serverless workloads
+3. **Istio + Knative**: Handle per-revision traffic splitting for serverless workloads

 ✅ **All routing logic in Git (GitOps)**
 ✅ **Only ONE static route in dashboard (never changes)**